mtdol/cm/README.md

 # -f is not really necessary
 ./cm.exe -f "path to file"
 ```

-The -F switch is used mark an absolute path.
+To learn further about how to use cm.exe, use the `--help` or `-h` switch to display help text.
 ```
-./cm.exe -F "absolute path to file"
+./cm.exe --help
 ```

-There are example files in the `examples` directory, although some may not work at the moment.
+There are example files in the `examples` directory, although some may not always work as the language changes.

 ## Modules
 There is a file under config/ called `modules.txt`.